anuj-panwar-maersk/delern/INSTALL.md

 to be stored in JSON format in `GOOGLE_APPLICATION_CREDENTIALS_DATA` encrypted secret (base64-encoded).

-This service account has to be given "Release manager" role on the "Settings > Users & permissions" page of
+This service account has to be given all except Admin and Financial access at "Users and permissions" page of
 [Google Play Console](https://play.google.com/apps/publish/).

 ### Build iOS app and publish to App Store